 [Related: Everything You Need to Know to Build Your First Workout Program]

 The lying leg curl is underappreciated, and it’s often done with poor form.
 But when performed correctly and with a full range of motion, this exercise strengthens your hamstring and calf muscles.
-Make sure your upper body and hips are locked in, and the movement only comes from your hamstrings, which is the key to making this exercise more effective.
+Keep your hips and upper body steady to ensure that you’re only moving from your hamstrings.

 [Related: What You Need to Know About How to Increase Strength]